PayPrecisePremium UK Salary Tools

 Estimated charge: almost full clawback.
 Very close to £80,000 means a small ANI change can still matter.

-Why it matters: the last part of the band is where admin choices often become the focus.
+Near the top: the last stretch of the band is where admin choices come into focus.

 Example 4